Azure-Samples/azure-search-openai-demo/README.md

 Azure AI search has introduced an [integrated vectorization feature in preview mode](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-the-public-preview-of-integrated-vectorization-in/ba-p/3960809#:~:text=Integrated%20vectorization%20is%20a%20new%20feature%20of%20Azure,pull-indexers%2C%20and%20vectorization%20of%20text%20queries%20through%20vectorizers).
 This feature is a cloud-based approach to data ingestion, which takes care of document format cracking, data extraction, chunking, vectorization, and indexing, all with Azure technologies.

-To enable integrated vectorization with this sample
+To enable integrated vectorization with this sample:

 1. Delete existing index
 2. Run ```azd env set USE_FEATURE_INT_VECTORIZATION true```